Careers in research

 Research roles are found in academia, advocacy and policy development, in international or environmental organisations, as well as financial services, market and social research.
 The list goes on.
 Underpinning the work is a desire to use research methods, to design research activities, conduct investigations, analyse findings, write up and present reports.

-In social research your outputs might shape policy decisions or evaluate existing policy; in commercial settings your work might shape corporate decisions or contribute to product development; in agencies you might provide clients with insights and recommendations; in academia you will create new knowledge and disseminate it through publications and teaching.
+In social research your outputs might shape policy decisions or evaluate existing policy; in commercial settings your work might influence corporate decisions or contribute to product development; in agencies you might provide clients with insights and recommendations; in the creative industries you might produce content for broadcasting, information or entertainment; in academia you will create new knowledge and disseminate it through publications and teaching.

 Where can I work, what can I do, and how can I get there?